Curbside Classic Writer’s Guide

 Non-CC posts have their own headline lead-in: CC Outtake, Automotive History, CC Capsule, COAL, etc…

 Categories: Go to “Categories” on the right sidebar, and check the one(s) that apply, but only the one (or two), not just any you think might vaguely apply.
 The fewer the better, preferably just one.
-In the case of a CC, that would be “Curbside Classics” and “Curbside Classics American Brands “, or other categories as are appropriate to your post.
+In the case of a CC, that would be “Curbside Classics” and “Curbside Classics American Brands “.

 Tags: They can be helpful to an internal search/organization, but in reality we don’t use them.
 Our search by Google does an excellent job of finding posts.
 So generally it’s left blank.